Kate Mulgrew: Orange Is the New Black and other work (2013–present)

+Mulgrew starred in the fall 2024 Off-Broadway production by the Irish Repertory Theatre of The Beacon by playwright Nancy Harris.

 Personal life

-Mulgrew became pregnant while acting in the lead role of Mary Ryan on Ryan's Hope.
+Mulgrew became pregnant while acting in the lead role of Mary Ryan in Ryan's Hope.
 "I was single, alone, and flooded with terror.
 But I knew I would have that baby", Mulgrew said.
 She placed her daughter for adoption three days after giving birth in 1977, then in later years, searched for her.
-"The first man who wanted to explore this with me", said Mulgrew, "was Tim Hagan, who later became my husband".
+"The first man who wanted to explore this with me", said Mulgrew, "was Tim Hagan, who later became my husband."

 In 1998, Mulgrew received a call from the daughter she had placed for adoption.
 Her name is Danielle, and she had started searching for Mulgrew a year earlier.
 In her 2015 memoir Born with Teeth (which refers to Mulgrew having been born with a full set of neonatal teeth), Mulgrew tells of her reunion with her daughter in 2001.
-In 2019 Mulgrew released a second memoir titled How to Forget.
+In 2019, Mulgrew released a second memoir titled How to Forget.

 Mulgrew married Robert Egan in 1982.
 They have two children.
 The couple separated in 1993.
 Their divorce became final in 1995.

 Mulgrew married Tim Hagan, a former Ohio gubernatorial candidate and a former commissioner of Cuyahoga County, Ohio, in April 1999.
 In an interview on April 15, 2015, Mulgrew stated that she and Hagan were divorced in 2014.

-Mulgrew is Catholic and an opponent of abortion and capital punishment.
-She received an award from Feminists for Life, an anti-abortion feminist group and is quoted as saying, "Execution as punishment is barbaric and unnecessary", "Life is sacred to me on all levels", and "Abortion does not compute with my philosophy."
-Following the U.S. Supreme Court's decision on Dobbs v.
-Jackson Women's Health Organization, Mulgrew released a statement saying that while "for myself, abortion was not an alternative...
-Choice is the fundamental right of every human being, especially women and people who are able to give birth".
+Mulgrew is Catholic and an opponent of capital punishment.
+She has previously stated that she is an opponent of abortion and received an award from Feminists for Life, an anti-abortion feminist group and is quoted as saying, "Execution as punishment is barbaric and unnecessary", "Life is sacred to me on all levels", and "Abortion does not compute with my philosophy."
+However, following the U.S. Supreme Court's decision on Dobbs v.
+Jackson Women's Health Organization, Mulgrew came out with the following statement about women's choice:"Choice is what lifts us above other animals.
+If that fundamental right is restricted or removed we are then reduced as a species.